-This striking green and turquoise hue is due to the high proportions of copper.
+This striking green and turquoise hue are due to the high proportions of copper.
 It is also responsible for the deep glow.

 In order to remove other minerals such as manganese that are present in the stone, a 'burning' under high heat technique is used.
 This is part of the gemstone's cutting process.
 This leaves only copper in a concentrated form to produce a gemstone that has pure vivid color.

 This vivid color is only seen in cut and faceted Paraiba stone and it is not present in the uncut stone.
-This unusual glow, which is sometime described as 'fire' make Paraiba a highly collectible gemstone.
+This unusual glow, which sometimes described as 'fire' make Paraiba a highly collectible gemstone.
 The most prized and expensive are those with the intense 'neon blue' color.